Saturday, August 1, 2015

 During the 1920's Capone's warehouses were raided by the police 137 times, eager to seize their inventory of illegal alcohol.
-There were only a few items found on
+Only a few items were found on every raid, and it was not alcohol.
+It was cases of the "Capone Family Secret" Soda.
+After 80+ years, the "Secret" Soda was finally made public, so families can enjoy great sodas while experiencing a piece of history.

 Nutrition information from the label (Per 12 0z):